 The nominations for the new Converse mascot are in and the voting has begun.
 Remember, this first round of voting is “American Idol” style, meaning that you can vote as many times as you wish for as many nominations as you wish.

 The selection process for choosing the new Converse mascot has captured the imagination of the public and the media.
 Hundreds have taken up the charge since the opening of online suggestions in late September, and multiple stories have appeared in television sportscasts and in print.
-You can see some of the media coverage by clicking the following link:

 Change often generates mixed emotions from those vested in a college, and this is especially true for an institution steeped in history as heavily as Converse.
 So what’s the buzz so far?
 Comments submitted with the mascot nominations range from: